stat545ubc-2023/assignment-b4-sarahmasri/README.md

 This repository includes the completion of the following two exercised from Assignmnet B-4 Option A.

 1. Exercise 1: Plotting the most common words from Jane Austen's _Pride and Prejudice_:
-2. Exercise 2: Imlpementing the function `Horse_Latin()` that converts words to a new version of Pig Latin called Cow Latin.
+2. Exercise 2: Imlpementing the function `Cow_Latin()` that converts words to a new version of Pig Latin called Cow Latin.

 ## Files:
 - **README.md**: This file.